markstur/caikit-huggingface-demo/README_restapi.md

 * Object detection (w/ a URL to an image that isn't too big)
 * Image classification (w/ a URL to an image that isn't too big)
 * more coming soon
+* Parameterized endpoints make sense but for now I'm showing the models that I expect to work.
+Model+Task need to work together.